Before They Know Why They Came

 But something alive between me and you.

-And as we head home, something within us has shifted,
+And as I head home, something in me has shifted,

-We hum without thinking, the music’s still there.
+I hum without thinking — the music’s still there.

-Not proof of achievement, or something to show,
+Not a badge for achievement, or something to show,

-But something more lasting than we could yet know.
+But something more lasting than I could yet know.

 That by simply singing together, uniting in song,